 The proposed project is located in the City of Sacramento in the Fruitridge and Broadway Community Planning Area (CPA).
 The surrounding area is generally level and developed with a mix of uses ranging from industrial and manufacturing to single family homes and multifamily apartments.
 The portion of the CPA where the project is located remained in agricultural and open space until WWII.
 In 1941, the Sacramento Army Depot was developed along Power Inn Road (in the area to the east of the site).
 With the construction of the Depot, the general area was initially developed with industrial uses including Proctor and Gamble.
 Single family housing in the Tahoe and Colonial Parks (to the west of the site) were also developed during the 1940's.
 In 1953, California State University at Sacramento (CSUS) officially opened to the north of Folsom Boulevard.
 The need for student housing and the development of the Folsom Light Rail line spurred new interest in developing the area for transit oriented mixed uses.
-The 65th Street/University light rail station was the focus of two transit village planning efforts.
 The 65th Street/University Transit Village Plan was adopted in 2002 and the South 65th Street (Transit Village) Area Plan was adopted in 2004.

+The surrounding area is a mixture of industrial, public and quasi-public and residential uses.
 To the immediate north of the Redding Avenue site, is a large recently developed student housing project developed in response to the South 65th Street planning process.
-To the west of the San Joaquin Street site is another multi-family project.
-Thus, although the general area is largely industrial, it is also an area with a patchwork of mixed uses.
-Uses to the north, west and south of the site are generally residential.
-Uses to the east of the site are industrial.
+To the east of the site is the County Communications Building; to the south of the site is the new District Transportation Facility and multi-family housing.
+To the west of the site is a park area and single-family homes.